|A through C||D through H||I through O||P through R||S through Z|

 In the context of skippable ads: you have the ability to traffic reserve, CPM-based video ads that can be skipped or exited after a certain duration has elapsed.
 The "Skip" button appears after 5 seconds.
 If viewed to completion or for 30 seconds, whichever comes first, an "Engaged view" is counted in reporting.

-A type of rotation of creatives, where all creatives in a line item are delivered in a regular pattern.
+A type of rotation of creatives, where all creatives in a line item are delivered in an approximately even proportion.

-A label that you can apply to a line item which prevents the line item from being delivered along with other line items that have the same label.
-For example, if you're doing business with both Airline X and Airline Y, you can apply the exclusion label 'airline' to their line items, which will prevent Airline X's line items from being shown on the same web page at the same time as Airline Y's.
+A label that you can apply to a line item which prevents it from being delivered along with other line items that have the same label.
+For example, if you're doing business with both Airline X and Airline Y, you can apply the exclusion label 'airline' to their line items, which will prevent Airline X's line items from being shown on the same webpage at the same time as Airline Y's.

 In the context of creatives, a creative that is shown if a user's browser lacks the technology (for example, Flash) to display the intended creative.
 A fallback is a backup item that is called upon when the intended item does not function as planned.